shadowman-lab/shadowman.reports/roles/build_report_patch/README.md

-build_report_windows_patch
+build_report_patch
 ========

-Installs Apache and creates a report based on facts from Windows update job
+Installs Apache and creates a report based on facts from Linux patching and Windows update job

 Requirements
 ------------